xeodou/go-sqlcipher/README.md

 Description
 -----------

-SQLCipher driver conforming to the built-in database/sql interface and using the lastest sqlite3 code.
+SQLCipher driver conforming to the built-in database/sql interface and using the latest sqlite3 code.

 which is
 `3.8.8.3 2015-02-25 13:29:11 9d6c1880fb75660bbabd693175579529785f8a6b`